Frequently Asked Questions

 The Jumpstart Individual Child Grant application (the “Application”) is an online application that a parent/guardian can use to submit a request for funding to Jumpstart on behalf of their child/children.
 The following are a list of participants as they relate to the Application:

 - Collaborators: Jumpstart understands that in some cases parents/guardians may need support to help complete their application.
 During the application process, the parent/guardian can identify a collaborator to assist them with their application.
-The collaborator may be a family member, support worker, a representative from a service organization, or any other individual whom the parent/guardian identifies in the application.
+The collaborator may be a family member, support worker, a representative from a service organization, or any other individual to whom the parent/guardian identifies in the application.

 - Service Organization/Payee: The “Service Organization”, or “Payee”, is the registered business, non-profit, or charitable organization running the sport or physical activity program.